ansys/pyfluent-visualization/doc/source/users_guide/index.rst

          session.solver.root.setup.models.energy.enabled = True

-      + The 'datamodel' module is a Python interface to access the datamodel-driven aspects of Fluent, such as the meshing workflows.
+      + The ``datamodel`` module is a Python interface to access the data model-driven aspects of Fluent, such as the meshing workflows.

       .. code::

          import_geometry.arguments.update_dict({'AppendMesh':True})

-   - Surface field and mesh data services are available using the 'field_data' module, such as obtaining surface data for a specified surface.
+   - Surface field and mesh data services are available using ``field_data`` methods, such as the one for getting the surface data for a specified surface.

    .. code::

       surface_data = field_data.get_surfaces(surface_ids)​

-   - There are general modules available, such as 'health_check', 'transcript', and 'events' that provide access to generic features that are useful to running your simulation.
+   - There are general methods available, such as ``health_check``, ``transcript``, and ``events`` that provide access to generic features that are useful for running your simulation.
 For instance,

    .. code::